contra/got-resume/README.md

 # Fork Notes

 - Updated all dependencies
-- Removed toFile, you don't need it - just use the streaming mode and pipe to a fs stream
+- Stripped it down to just the essential features (removed toFile, transform, etc. since you can do those yourself)
-- Updated streaming behavior
+- Rewrote all of the streaming behavior
+- Fixed issues with handling errors
 - Promises to be responsive to PRs

 All thanks and credit to the original author.